shivansh200501/Satellite_Scapes/README.md

 Visualizations: The resulting segmented images and merged outputs are visualized, showcasing the algorithm's effectiveness.

 ## Algorithm for Split and Merge:
-1.Define the criterion to be used for homogeneity.
+1. Define the criterion to be used for homogeneity.
 This could be, for example, the average intensity of the pixels in a region, the standard deviation of the intensities, or the entropy of the intensities.

-2.Split the image into equal size regions.
+2. Split the image into equal size regions.

-3.Calculate the homogeneity for each region.
+3. Calculate the homogeneity for each region.

-4.If the region is homogeneous, then merge it with neighbors.
+4. If the region is homogeneous, then merge it with neighbors.

-5.The process is repeated until all regions pass the homogeneity test.
+5. The process is repeated until all regions pass the homogeneity test.

 ## Output Images: